 - Put on gloves and start applying the henna and indigo mix in smaller sections.
 Take your time to cover every strand of hair especially any grey hair.

 - After application, pin-up hair and cover with a disposable cap.
-Tie down with a scarf and go about your business for 4 – 8 hours.
+Tie-down with a scarf and go about your business for 4 – 8 hours.
 You can also apply at night and leave on overnight.
-The longer you leave it in, the more the colour will stain.
+The longer you leave it in, the more the color will stain.

 All done and ready for a nice long nap